-When it comes to satisfying hunger and cravings, nothing can be more gratifying than to cook up a sumptuous meal of your favorite delicacies.
+Nothing can be more gratifying when it comes to satisfying hunger and cravings than cooking up a sumptuous meal of your favourite delicacies.

-Not only are you given free reign over the kitchen, but you are also in total control of the menu.
-You enjoy the freedom to indulge in any fantastic ideas and inspirations, to include personally preferred ingredients and abstain using any unhealthy additives.
+Not only are you given free rein over the kitchen, but you are also in total control of the menu.
+You enjoy the freedom to indulge in any fantastic ideas and inspirations, to include personally preferred ingredients and abstain from using any unhealthy additives.